-Ryan Ferguson was denied his petition for a writ of habeas corpus.
+The Missouri Court of Appeals Western District vacated Ryan Ferguson's 2005 conviction for murder.
 Here's a timeline of the evolution of his case.